itsdavide/CW-pseudo-distances/README.md

 The code requires the *pypoman* library available at: https://pypi.org/project/pypoman/.

 # File inventory
-_Example2_Bilinear_Interp.py_: The code computes two (non-extremal) caopulas giving rise to a fixed joint Mobius inverse via bilinear interpolations.
+_Example2_Bilinear_Interp.py_: The code computes two (non-extremal) copulas giving rise to a fixed joint Mobius inverse via bilinear interpolation.
 The graph and the contour lines of each copula are saved in images.

 _Example2_Extreme_Points.py_: The code computes the extreme points of the set of joint belief